s4pv/Cass1e/README.md

 5. With the forecast, the bot can trade and optimize portfolios.

 # Further steps
-1. autoML
+1. Update data on already fitted model
-2. CLI
+2. A better model: autoML or stacked lstm + N_STEPS_IN > 1
-3. Telegram API
+3. CLI  or interface Telegram API